UWO University CollegeResearch in the Konermann Laboratorymyoglobin

 Protein folding is a remarkable phenomenon; there are billions of different possible ways to fold a protein chain and yet every protein "knows" how to find its native structure.
 Sometimes short-lived intermediates become populated during folding.
 The exact role of these intermediates for the overall folding mechanism is still a matter of debate.
 However, it is clear that the identification and structural characterization of these species is an important step towards a better understanding of protein folding.

 Electrospray ionization mass spectrometry (ESI-MS) is one of the main techniques that is used in our lab.
 ESI generates multiply protonated protein ions in the gas phase.
-The analysis of these ions yields important information on the protein structure in solution.
 "Time-resolved" ESI-MS is a technique that allows the folding kinetics and mechanisms to be studied in great detail.
-Figure 1 shows ESI mass spectra recorded during the refolding of myoglobin.
-Time-resolved ESI-MS can also be used in conjunction with hydrogen/deuterium exchange (HDX) and tandem mass spectrometry methods, thus allowing the detailed characterization of folding intermediates.
+Time-resolved ESI-MS can be used in conjunction with hydrogen/deuterium exchange (HDX), thus allowing the detailed characterization of folding intermediates.
+We pursue both top-down and bottom-up MS approaches.
+Complementary information can be obtained by laser-induced oxidative labeling.

 back to top

-One of our future goals is to study the refolding and assembly of protein-protein complexes, such as hemoglobin (Figure 2).
+One of our goals is to study the refolding and assembly of protein-protein complexes.
 Very little is known about the mechanisms by which these complexes are formed, bind their prosthetic groups, and eventually adopt their biologically active conformations.

 [back to top]